The Haunted Hathaways: Critical

 The Haunted Hathaways has generally received a positive reception.
 David Hinckley of the New York Daily News says that it has the traditions of "smashing two very different families together" and "having a normal level of sitcom zaniness compounded by the unexpected appearance of the supernatural."
 He enjoyed the idea of a traditional sitcom every once in a while.
 Sonia Saraiya of The A.V.
 Club claims it to be "unique and slightly convoluted" She also said that it has an "interesting" gender and racial breakdown.

 Ratings

 The series premiered on July 13, 2013 and scored 3.3 million viewers, after a brand new Sam & Cat.
 The next episode that aired scored 2.8 million viewers.
-As of November 2014, the most watched episode is the Pilot with 3.3 million viewers.
-The second most watched episode is Haunted Sleepover with 2.8 million viewers, and the least watched episode is Haunted Revenge with 1.23 million viewers.
-In Australia "Pilot" received 47,000 viewers making it the third most watched Nickelodeon broadcast that day.
+As of November 2014, the most watched episode is the "Pilot" with 3.3 million viewers.
+The second most watched episode is "Haunted Sleepover" with 2.8 million viewers, and the least watched episode is "Haunted Revenge" with 1.23 million viewers.
+In Australia "Pilot" received 47,000 viewers, making it the third most watched Nickelodeon broadcast of that day.
 The same episode received 138,000 viewers in the United Kingdom.